 The most up-to-date, official CT Databook.
 It takes the place of all previous editions, containing information not covered in earlier versions.
-Many users choose to buy both the CT Databook (for the Trail) and the CT Guidebook (to plan and then leave with a support person).
+Many users choose to buy both the CT Databook (for the Trail) and the CT Guidebook (to plan their trip, use in the automobile, and often to leave behind with a support person).

 - Lighter and Thinner – This 8th Edition Databook is both lighter and thinner than the waterproof 7th Edition.
 It is printed on sturdy paper but we recommend carrying it in a ziploc bag.

 - Water Sources and Reliability – It covers all known water sources including ones not covered in previous editions and includes reliability symbols that indicate seasonality.

 - Trail Reroutes – It tracks all the recent trail reroutes.

 - From-Denver Mileages – This compact book includes the mileages from the Denver end.
 These updated mileages will pair well with the updated CT App from Atlas “Guthook” Guides.
 (Previous Databook editions will not pair well with the Guthook App.)

 - Entire Colorado Trail – The pocket guide covers every inch of The Colorado Trail, including the CT Collegiate East and CT Collegiate West portions of the CT Collegiate Loop.
 A glance and you’ll know what’s ahead.

 - Bicycle Routes – It includes maps and detail for all five bicycle wilderness detours, guiding cyclists along the 540-mile CT cycling route.